 These cages can also be used to house chimpanzees when they are ill to make medical treatment easier.
 However, this practice is extremely stressful for those who are accustomed to living with others.

 Animal Welfare guidelines allow for single housing as long as a chimpanzee can see and hear other chimpanzees or a compatible species.
 This guideline can be exempted by the supervising veterinarian.
+As part of the National Institutes of Health’s (NIH) acceptance of Institute of Medicine (IOM) recommendations in 2013, the agency agreed that federally owned and supported chimpanzees should have the opportunity to live in groups of 7 chimpanzees or more.
+This new criterion does not apply to privately owned chimpanzees.

 In laboratory cages, chimpanzees sleep on metal bars, concrete floors, or hard shelf surfaces deprived of adequate bedding materials for nest building—a nightly ritual for free-living chimpanzees.
+Although the NIH agreed with IOM recommendations to provide chimpanzees with year-round access to natural substrates and the outdoors, the decision does not prevent laboratories from also maintaining indoor housing that uses synthetic materials and structures.

 Even once released into sanctuary, the years of confinement and trauma leave the majority of chimpanzees suffering from some degree of traumatic stress disorder, depression or other psychological problems which require rehabilitation and time to heal.
 Some never do.